LandrixSoftware/XRechnung-for-Delphi/commercial.license.md

 - use the component and source code on all development systems used by the developer
 - sell any number of applications in any quantity without any additional run-time fees required

-A commercial licence is sold per developer developing applications that use OpenConnect-for-Delphi.
+A commercial licence is sold per developer developing applications that use XRechnung-for-Delphi.
 The cost is 200,00 EUR plus VAT per developer.

 Please send an e-mail to info@landrix.de to request an invoice which will contain the bank details.